-Of these members, only the payload, signatures, and signature members MUST be present.
+Of these members of the two JSON objects defined above, only the payload, signatures, and signature members MUST be present.
 At least one of the protected and header members MUST be present for each signature/MAC computation so that an alg Header Parameter value is conveyed.